kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authModes` (also without any authentication).
 This might be useful if you are using an enterprise CA.

 **Auth for Azure managed service for Prometheus:**
-See the "Azure managed service for Prometheus" section later on this page.
+- See the `Azure managed service for Prometheus` section later on this page.

-### Example
+### Examples

 ```yaml
 apiVersion: keda.sh/v1alpha1